 More money in your bank account also shows lenders that you have the funds to keep up with future payments — another thing they’ll look favorably on.

 How are mortgage interest rates set?

 Unfortunately, when it comes to mortgage rates, there’s only so much you can personally do to influence what rates are available to you.

 There are a number of market forces that affect mortgage rates on a day-to-day basis.

-Rates tend to rise when the overall economic outlook is positive, inflation is high and unemployment is low.
-And conversely, when economic growth slows, inflation dips and unemployment rises, rates tend to drop.
+Mortgage rates tend to rise when the overall economic outlook is positive, inflation is high and unemployment is low.
+And conversely, when economic growth slows, inflation dips and unemployment rises, mortgage rates tend to drop.

 The economy, inflation and unemployment don’t always move up and down together.
 There may be periods of time when they’re out of sync.